On Census, Facebook And Instagram To Ban Disinformation And False Ads

 The company says it plans to enforce these specific bans on all users, including politicians — a departure from previous comments from Facebook officials who said the company did not want to restrict politicians' speech on its platforms.

-According to Facebook's updated ad policy, advertisements that describe participating in the U.S. census as "useless or meaningless" are no longer allowed on Instagram or Facebook, which is one of NPR's financial sponsors.
+According to Facebook's updated advertising policy, ads that describe participating in the U.S. census as "useless or meaningless" are no longer allowed on Instagram or Facebook, which is one of NPR's financial sponsors.

 In January, the company plans to start removing any posts that misrepresent how and when the count is conducted, as well as who can participate.
 Facebook's updated "Community Standards" policy also bans any misleading content misstating that participating in the census could lead to a person's arrest, deportation or imprisonment or that the Census Bureau will share an individual's census information with another government agency.